Sunday Morning (No Doubt song): Composition and lyrics

-"Sunday Morning" has been described as a ska and ska punk song.
+"Sunday Morning" has been described as a ska, ska punk, and hard rock song.
 It contains elements of reggae music and was compared, musically, to the style of typical Motown releases.
 Rolling Stone's Chris Heath compared the sound of "Sunday Morning" to English singer Kim Wilde's 1981 debut single "Kids in America".
-The song was produced by Matthew Wilder, the executive producer for Tragic Kingdom Instrumentation consists of Kanal on Bass, Adrian Young on drums and percussion, Tom Dumont on guitar, Eric Stefani on piano and keyboards, and Phil Jordan on trumpet.
+The song was produced by Matthew Wilder, the executive producer for Tragic Kingdom.
+Instrumentation consists of Kanal on Bass, Adrian Young on drums and percussion, Tom Dumont on guitar, Eric Stefani on piano and keyboards, and Phil Jordan on trumpet.

 According to the official sheet music published at Musicnotes.com, "Sunday Morning" is set in common time and has a moderately fast tempo of 157 beats per minute.
 The key of the song is in E major, with Stefani's vocal range spanning one octave from B3 to C5 in scientific pitch notation.
 The song opens with an extended instrumental and then follows chord progressions of E-C#m-E-C#m in the verses.
 Heath described the sound transition after the introduction as "a thumping combination of Motown and pop cheese".

 According to the liner notes of the group's 2003 greatest hits album, The Singles 1992–2003, Stefani brainstormed the lyrics to "Sunday Morning" after speaking with Kanal through a bathroom door while at his parents' house in Yorba Linda, California.
 She later revisited the lyrics and edited them to describe a breakup.
 Chris Heath from Rolling Stone described the song as "one of the meanest" on Tragic Kingdom and summarized the lyrical content as "Girl used to go out with boy and act pathetic and over-dependent, but now the tables are turned".
 Rather than taking on the persona of a victim, Stefani plays the conqueror; as heard in the song's bridge, Stefani thanks her ex lover and remarks: "Now you're the parasite!"